-• The four winning teams at the end of the quarter-final round will meet in the semi-final round scheduled for 5 July 2022.
+• The four winning teams at the end of the quarter-final round will meet in the semi-final round scheduled for either 11 July 2024 (Swansea) or 12 July 2024 (London).
 The winner of QF One will meet the winner of QF Four.
-The winner of QF Two will meet the winner of QF Three.
+The winner of QF Two will meet the winner of OF Three.